Congratulations on being admitted to UIC!

 We’re excited to have you join the UIC community.
 We hope the information below helps you with your next steps.

-Please also be sure to follow any matriculation procedures provided to you by the program.
+Please also be sure to follow any newly admitted student guidelines provided to you by the program.

 Activate your my.UIC account